Husseinn-Essam/blog-list-app/README.md

 - Express: A fast, unopinionated web framework for Node.js.
 - MongoDB: A popular NoSQL database for storing and managing data.
 - React Router: A library for handling routing in React applications.
-- React Query: A data-fetching library for managing and caching data on the client.
+- TanStack Query: A data-fetching library for managing and caching data on the client.
 - JSON Web Tokens (JWT): A standard for securely transmitting information between parties.
 - Render: A cloud platform for hosting and deploying web applications.